 The correct acronym for Quality Assurance is DESQA.
 What is DESQA?

 A mouthful.
 It stands for Disability Employment Service Quality Assurance, but it's commonly referred to as QA.

 What did QA certification involve for NOVA Employment?

 During the time NOVA has been in operation, we have experienced considerable growth.
 At a certain point, we became a large organisation.
 To ensure consistency of service delivery across all our branches, we saw the necessity of devoting significant energy and time to unifying and streamlining policies, procedures and processes.

-When it came to examining whether we met all the KPI's of QA, we found that for the most part, we were involved in a refining process.
+When it came to examining whether we met all the quality standards to become Quality Assured, we found that for the most part we were involved in a refining process.
 We had all the processes and procedures in place � what we needed was physical evidence that could be independently audited.
-So, we undertook a careful review from the perspective of providing evidence, and made sure the same processes were in place and implemented in all our branches, paying particular attention to our outlying offices.
+So, we undertook a careful review from the perspective of providing evidence, and made sure the same processes were in place and implemented in all our branches, paying particular attention to all our locations.

-NOVA Employment's QA certification is carried out by NCSI.
+NOVA Employment's QA certification is carried out by BSI.
 The results of our last QA audit can be viewed here.